Utah LLC Annual Report (2025 Guide)

 How often do you have to renew your LLC in Utah?

-In Utah, some business entities (including LLCs) must file Annual Reports every year.
-If you fail to renew your LLC, it will “Expire” and you’ll then have to Reinstate it or file a new LLC altogether.
+If you don’t renew your LLC, it will “Expire” and you’ll then have to Reinstate it or file a new LLC altogether.

 What is the processing time for a Utah Annual Report?